About me

 +84 356 252 091

-If you would like to speak to my supervisor about anything to do with me or my practice please contact Douglas Holwerda via:
+If you would like to speak to a third party about anything to do with me or my practice please contact the clinical supervisor Douglas Holwerda via: douglasholwerda@hotmail.com